richwps/monitor/README.md

 ## V2 Changelog
-Changelog:
 * WPS Identifier removed
 * MeasureJobFactory now caches WpsProcessEntity instances instead of querying the database at every create call
 * MonitorControl Facade extended and adjusted (endpoint selection instead of wpsIdentifier, selection by wpsId also possible)
 * getWpsId(URL) and getWpsProcessId(URL, String) methods added to the monitorcontrol facade to fetch the internal database IDs
 * DataAccess API extended and adjusted (selection by wpsId, endpoint selection instead of wpsIdentifier)
 * wpsUri renamed to endpoint